 Tessera initiated proceedings in 2006 against us and numerous other semiconductor manufacturers in the U.S. District Court for the Northern District of California.
 Tessera also filed a complaint in 2007 with the International Trade Commission in Washington, D.C. ("ITC") against us and numerous other parties.
-There have been no material developments in the current quarter regarding the Tessera proceedings as described in our Form 20-F. The appeals concerning the unfavorable ITC decision of May 20, 2009, are still pending and the proceedings in the Northern District of California remain stayed.
-The Tessera patents asserted against us have however all expired.
+A petition for certiori has been filed by the defendants to the ITC proceedings with respect to the unfavorable ITC decision of May 20, 2009, which is still pending before the U.S. Supreme Court.
+Until the ITC decision is considered final, the proceedings in the Northern District of California will remain stayed.
+The Tessera patents asserted against us have however all expired and as a result Tessera may no longer claim any injunctive relief.